zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 Anti Automation provides basic bot protection by detecting bot signatures and clients that falsely claim to be browsers or search engines.
 The `bot-defense` section in the policy is enabled by default.
 Anti Automation encompasses both Bot Signatures and Header Anomalies, each of which can be disabled separately.

+As new bot signatures are identified, they will be accessible for [download and installation]({{< ref "/nap-waf/admin-guide/install.md#updating-app-protect-bot-signatures" >}}) so that your system will always have the most up-to-date protection.
+You can update the bot signatures without updating the App Protect release.
+Similarly, you can update App Protect without altering the bot signature package, unless you upgrade to a new NGINX Plus release.

 #### Bot Signatures